Consequences of Being a Registered Sex Offender

 - Sexual predators, juvenile sexual offenders, and some sexual offenders must report to their county’s sheriff station at least four times a year.

-- If a sexual offender or predator moves, they are required to update their identification card and driver license within 48 hours.
+- If a sexual offender or predator moves, they are required to update their identification card and driver's license within 48 hours.

 - A sexual predator or offender is required to maintain registration for their entire life.

 - All sexual predators, sexual offenders, and juvenile sexual offenders will be listed on the registry website, which is available to the public.

 Accused of a Sex Crime?
 Contact Hager & Schwartz, P.A.

 If you have been charged with a sexual offense, you need an aggressive and relentless reputation right away.
 Your future, rights, and freedom are on the line.
 At Hager & Schwartz, P.A., our Miami criminal defense attorneys can listen to the details of your case and determine which defense tactics can best safeguard your future.
 Do not wait to get the representation you need.
 Your time is limited.

 To discuss your case, contact our Miami criminal defense lawyers, and we will supply you with a risk-free consultation.